kmkrofficial/dabb-self-hosted/readme.md

 ## Usage
 1. Open your web browser and go to `http://localhost:8000`.
-2. Sign up for a new account or log in with your existing credentials.
-3. Explore the features and start connecting with your school or college community.

 ## Contributing
 We welcome contributions from the community.
 To contribute, please follow these steps: